-Edited to Add: I’ve learned a lot about the brewing process over time – how long it takes to get just the right amount of tartness (about a week for me), how to increase carbonation (add fruit and fill the bottles to the very top) – and I’ve also learned that the resulting kombucha is different depending on which SCOBY you use to brew it.
-Check out my more recent kombucha post to learn more about why I now recommend purchasing a Brew Now Kit from Hannah at Kombucha Kamp, rather than growing your own SCOBY from scratch.
+I’ve learned a lot about the brewing process over time – how long it takes to get just the right amount of tartness (about 7-10 days for me), how to increase carbonation (add fruit and fill the bottles to the very top) – and I’ve also learned that the resulting kombucha is different depending on which SCOBY you use to brew it.
+Check out my more recent kombucha post to learn why I now recommend purchasing a Brew Now Kit from Hannah at Kombucha Kamp, rather than growing your own SCOBY from scratch.
 The kit is also great for beginners because it takes out a lot of the guesswork.

 I’ve mentioned it several times on the blog before, but I absolutely love kombucha.
 Although I am not a fan of beer (unless it’s pumpkin, blueberry, or basically tastes like juice), there’s something about the slightly fizzy, acidic flavor of kombucha that I crave.
 Unfortunately, regularly drinking it sets me back close to $4/bottle and that adds up really fast.
 So, like my previous Starbucks habit, I’ve curbed it to a couple of times a month.

 For the last few months, I’ve been really interested in trying to brew my own.
 The process seemed simple enough, and to be honest – part of me kind of likes the idea of being “that girl” who brews her own kombucha.
 It one-ups the hippiness factor of things like drinking green juice, eating chia seeds, and using coconut oil as a moisturizer.

 - 1 Bottle of Raw, Plain Kombucha (I used GT brand)

 - ⅓ C. plus 2 Tbs.
 Sugar (I used Raw Turbinado)

 - 3 Bags of Organic Green or Black Tea (or 3 Tbs. looseleaf tea)